-A small increase in fasting blood sugar may occur with statin therapy, possibly leading to diabetes in patients who already have risk factors for it.
+A small increase in fasting blood sugar may occur with statin therapy, possibly leading to diabetes in patients who already had risk factors for it.

-Statins increase the risk of diabetes by about 11 percent, while high blood pressure increases risk of diabetes by 100 percent and obesity increases the risk by 200 percent.
+Statins increase the risk of diabetes by about 11 percent, while high blood pressure increases risk by 100 percent and obesity increases risk by 200 percent.

 Statins don't appear to cause sudden onset diabetes, and the benefits of statins outweigh the potential for diabetes.
-You can also reduce your diabetes risk through lifestyle changes such as maintaining a healthy weight, exercising and eating a healthy diet.4
+You can also reduce your diabetes risk through lifestyle changes such as maintaining a healthy weight, exercising and eating a healthy diet.3